jetbundle/jetbundle.github.io/_diffequations/00_index.md

 This online resource presents a unified narrative of differential equations, progressing from classical explicit methods through functional analysis, geometric formulation, symmetry methods, stochastic analysis, intrinsic geometric PDEs, and finally categorical resolution.
 Each chapter builds on the previous, with limitations exposed that motivate the next phase of development.

 This resource is designed for advanced undergraduate and graduate students in mathematics, physics, and engineering who seek a deep understanding of the structural foundations underlying differential equations.
 While familiarity with real analysis, linear algebra, basic topology, and elementary differential equations is helpful, these prerequisites should not deter interested readers.
 We strongly recommend reading from start to finish in order, as references for further reading, conceptual dependencies, important results, and complete examples are provided at every point in the journey.
 Each section includes the necessary background material and connections to foundational concepts, making the content accessible to motivated readers regardless of their initial preparation.

-## Notation and Conventions

-- Mathematical notation follows standard conventions
-- Theorems are numbered by chapter.section.theorem
-- References are provided at the end of each section
-- Complete worked examples illustrate key concepts
-- Cross-references link related material across chapters

 ---